 It is preferable to take the main trail and not the one leading up from the small pullout.
 It's a very well-maintained and engineered trail, and it'd be best not to have too many people bushwacking up through the forest.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Carver:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Carver: